JochenHiller/jochenontour/misc/OpenIssues.md

 ## Under development

-* Use link checker to check for invalid links (run via script of test case)
-* Open external links in its own window/tab
-* Check internal links, use special directive for (summary articles)
 * Check all videos, archive videos in Google Drive
 * Extend location for lat/lon/country AND place/description
 * Migrate old places to blog